Rev.10/14/2025 - Source: Initiative and Referendum Qualification Status:: California Secretary of State

 1980 (25-0002A1) - RESTRICTS INSURANCE DENIALS FOR PHYSICIAN-RECOMMENDED MEDICAL CARE.
 INCREASES INSURERS’ POTENTIAL LIABILITY.
 Circulation Deadline: 11/26/25 - Prohibits health insurers from delaying, denying, or modifying physician-recommended medical care if seriously harms the patient.
 Permits only licensed physicians to make coverage decisions.
 In lawsuits challenging coverage decisions, places burden on insurer to prove it did not violate the law; awards triple damages and attorney’s fees for violations.
 The measure does not define key terms (e.g., “insurer”, “medical procedure”) and its full scope therefore is uncertain and may be subject to litigation.
 Legislative Analyst: Either limited or extensive effect on government health care costs, potentially from hundreds of millions of dollars to billions of dollars annually, depending how courts interpret measure and how insurers react to new restrictions.

-1982.
-(25-0005A1) LIMITS ABILITY OF VOTERS TO RAISE REVENUES FOR LOCAL GOVERNMENT SERVICES.
+1983 (25-0006A1) LIMITS ABILITY OF VOTERS TO RAISE REVENUES FOR LOCAL GOVERNMENT SERVICES.
 CONSTITUTIONAL AMENDMENT.
-Circulation Deadline: 01/12/26 - Save Prop 13 - For voter-proposed local special taxes, raises the vote approval threshold from a simple majority (over 50%) to two-thirds.
-In charter cities, prohibits voters from approving real estate transfer taxes that exceed the rate specified in Revenue and Taxation Code section 11911 (0.11%).
+Circulation Deadline: 02/25/26 - Save Prop 13 (Version 3 - Howard Jarvis Taxpayers Assoc) - For voter-proposed local special taxes, raises the vote approval threshold from a simple majority (over 50%) to two-thirds.
+In charter cities, prohibits voters from approving real estate transfer taxes that exceed 0.11%.
 Overturns all existing voter-approved property-related taxes that do not comply with these requirements two years after the measure is enacted.
 Legislative Analyst: Annual loss of revenues to local governments totaling up to a couple of billion dollars, predominantly affecting certain charter cities.
-Potential future reduction in what local governments would otherwise collect in revenues due to a higher vote threshold for certain taxes, limits on tax rates, and fewer types of taxes that local governments can adopt.
+Potential future reduction in what local governments would otherwise collect in revenues due to a higher vote threshold for certain taxes and fewer types of taxes that local governments can adopt. - Print the Petition to Sign at website Save Prop.
+13 (This petition 1983 is the one (of three) that Howard Jarvis Taxpayers Association seeks signatures)

 Received 25% of required Signatures: